Lycurgus1/NodeJSAppPipeline/README.md

 ```

 **problems**
-- make sure no apps are running else you may get port 3000 is already in use error
+- make sure no apps are running else you may get "port 3000 is already in use" error